 THE PACKAGING OF THE FUTURE WILL BE MORE SUSTAINABLE

 In addition to the intricacies of phygital packaging, packaging sustainability is now on trend.
 Moreover, it will become a necessity underpinned by regulations to ensure that, in the not too distant future, all the plastics on the market have a range of characteristics that make them more environmentally friendly.

-At SP, we have developed bio-based, compostable and biodegradable materials such as BIO FVSOL MATT N and BIO FVSOL 60.
+At SP, we have developed bio-based, compostable and biodegradable materials.
 They feature components such as vegetable fibres and, when they disposed of in the right way, they decompose and return to the Earth as nutrients.
 However, if businesses want the customers in shops and the ones filling their virtual trolleys to perceive all these characteristics, the packaging needs to work for both channels.

 Designing and integrating features such as QR codes or augmented reality (on product or brand social media, for example) can give customers the chance to truly understand what they are buying, how it has been made (including the packaging) and what the company is doing to be as environmentally friendly as possible.
 The purchasing experience of the future is phygital and, at SP, we will continue to keep tabs on all industry updates.
 Find out more about this and other upcoming packaging trends in our posts and news updates.
 Find us here!